SpringsFern/SpringsFern.github.io/docs/customization/customize-replies.md

 # Customizing Bot Reply Text

-TG-FileStream uses a translation registry system to manage reply texts.
+tgfilestream uses a translation registry system to manage reply texts.

 All default messages are defined in: